A TOUCH OF HISTORY:

 It is legend the Mongol™ Pencil was named after ‘Purée Mongole™,’ the favorite soup of pencil baron John Eberhard Faber.

-Purée Mongole is usually made with carrots, onions, white turnips, leeks, a stock (either beef or chicken) and milk.
-Depending on the recipe, it can have julienne carrots and be seasoned with curry powder, ground cloves, turmeric, nutmeg, cumin, and basil, in addition to salt and pepper.
+Purée Mongole, also called Cream Mongole, is a creamed split pea-tomato soup.
+The first printed recipe was in 1889.
+Purée Mongole is usually made with carrots, onions, white turnips, leeks, a beef/chicken stock, and milk.
+Depending on the recipe, it can include carrots, curry powder, ground cloves, turmeric, nutmeg, cumin, and basil.

 Ingredients

-Yield: Six servings
+Six servings

 Salt and freshly ground white pepper to taste

-1cup heavy cream
+1 cup heavy cream

 Preparation